ajfigueroa/blog-code/README.md

-# blog-code
+# Blog Code

-A collection of code samples for my blog
+A collection of code samples that I'll reference in my blog posts.
+You can find my blog [here](https://github.com/ajfigueroa/ajfigueroa.github.io).